Abdominal and pelvic anatomy encompasses the anatomy of all structures of the abdominal and pelvic cavities.

 During embryological development, breasts first appear as ectoderm ridges during the 6th week of gestation.
 This ridge grows thicker an...

 Amazia is a rare congenital condition defined by the absence of glandular parenchyma in either one or both of the breasts and a normal nipple and areola complex.

 This is a very rare entity and the true prevalence is not known.
 Although there are strict definition criteria, the di...

 The ambient cistern is part of the subarachnoid cisterns, filled with CSF.

-The ambient cistern is a thin, sheet-like extension of the quadrigeminal cistern that extends laterally surrounding around the midbrain and posterior to the thalami.
-It acts as the connection between the q...
+The ambient cistern is a thin, sheet-like extension of the quadrigeminal cistern that extends laterally around the midbrain and posterior to the thalami.
+It acts as the connection between the quadrigeminal...